uditalias/injex/website/docs/express-plugin.md

 npm install --save @injex/express-plugin
 ```

-You should also make sure `express` is installed in your project.
+You should also make sure `Express` is installed on your project.

 ## Initialization